aagoldingay/learn_platform/01_serverless_architecture/01_infrastructure.md

 ### Remote State

 Terraform best practice is to use a remote state.
-For such a small project scope, and being intended only for testing, a local Terraform state file would be easier - however I want to include some production-platform ideals!
+For such a small project scope, and being intended only for testing, a local Terraform state file would be easier.

 My configuration uses Azure Blob Storage as the location to save Terraform state.
 As long as the state Blob Storage is not maintained within the same Terraform configuration being deployed, no amount of Terraform plan / apply or other Terraform-originating changes will corrupt or invalidate the state file.
 The last thing I want is to make a change, and accidentally destroy our Terraform state but not our resources...